-Based on the average exchange rate for 2019, the euro appreciated by 0.9% against the US dollar since 2015 but declined by -5.5% from 2018 to 2019.
-The weaker EU currency makes Spain’s imports paid for in stronger US dollars relatively less expensive than in 2018 when converted starting from euros.
+Based on the average exchange rate for 2020, Spain uses the euro which appreciated by 2% against the US dollar since 2016 and rose by 3.1% from 2019 to 2020.
+The stronger EU currency in 2020 made Spain’s imports paid for in weaker US dollars relatively less expensive than when converted starting from euros.

 Spain’s Top 10 Imports

-Organic chemicals had the fastest-growing increase in value among the top 10 import categories, up 5.3% from 2018 to 2019.
-In second place for improving import sales was the electrical machinery and equipment category, up 4.1%.
-Spanish imports of pharmaceuticals racked up the third-fastest gain via its 3.9% improvement.
+Pharmaceuticals had the fastest-growing increase in value among the top 10 import categories, up 11.5% from 2019 to 2020.
+In second place for improving import sales was the electrical machinery and equipment category, up 2.9%.
+Spanish imports of optical, technical and medical apparatus racked up the third-fastest gain via its 2.7% improvement.

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.
 Information presented under other virtual folder tabs is at the more granular 4-digit level.

 At the more granular four-digit Harmonized Tariff System code level, Spain’s number one import product is crude oil (8.1% of total).
 In second place was imported cars (5.6%) followed by auto parts and accessories (4.5%), medication mixes in dosage (2.7%), petroleum gases (2.3%), refined petroleum oils (2.2%), mobile phones (1.7%), blood fractions including antisera (1.1%), unknit or non-crocheted women’s clothing (also 1.1%) then computers (1%).

 In 2020, Spanish importers spent the most on the following 10 subcategories of vehicles.

 - Automobile parts/accessories: US$14.6 billion (down -13.2% from 2019)

 - Cars: $13.9 billion (down -33.7%)